Hunting for the First Explosions at the High-Redshift Frontier: Methodology

 To be able to form a sufficient number of Pop~III stars and their resulting PISNe as early as $z\sim30$, we need an extreme overdensity from primordial fluctuations.
 Zoom-in simulations of biased regions from larger parent simulations can be run in order to capture such an overdensity \citep[e.g.,][]{Bahe2017,Jeon2024}.
 However, to sample the rarest and most extreme regions, very large parent simulations are required, which can be computationally costly.

 An alternative method to simulate an overdense region is to artificially boost the amplitude of primordial density fluctuations \citep[e.g.,][]{Greif2011}.
 Then, when sampling randomly from the boosted fluctuations, the probability of choosing a biased, overdense region is much higher.
 Following this approach, we use standard \textit{Planck} cosmological parameters \citep{Planck2016}: $\Omega_m = 0.315$, $\Omega_b = 0.048$, $n_s = 0.966$, and $h = 0.6774$, but we change the value of $\sigma_8$ here.
 Instead of the $\sigma_8= 0.829$ observed by \textit{Planck}, we increase it to $\sigma_8=1.5$ This overdense region, while rare, is predicted to be observable in the survey volumes JWST has achieved so far (Section~\ref{sec:obsprob}).
 The initial conditions are generated with the \textsc{MUSIC} code \citep{Hahn2011} at $z=99$, including both gas (baryonic) and dark matter (DM) components.
-We choose a box with side length 6 comoving $h^{-1}$ Mpc, which translates to $\sim2-3$ arcmin at $z\sim30$, corresponding to the field of view of one JWST NIRCam pointing.
-The simulation parameters are summarized in Table~\ref{simtable}.
+We choose a box with (comoving) side length 6 $h^{-1}$ cMpc, which translates to $\sim2-3$ arcmin at $z\sim30$, corresponding to the field of view of one JWST NIRCam pointing.
+The box contains $2\times512^3$ particles in total, including both gas and DM.
+The DM particle mass is $1.76\times10^5$ M$_\odot$, and that of the gas particles $3.16\times10^4$ M$_\odot$.
+The star-particle mass, which represents a stellar population, is $1.98\times10^3$ M$_\odot$.
+The simulation uses an adaptive gravitational softening length with a minimum value of $0.5$ $h^{-1}$ ckpc.

 To assess the probability of realizing such a biased region within realistic cosmological density fluctuations, described by the standard $\sigma_8= 0.829$ parameter, we characterize the resulting bias by the peak height $(\nu)$ of the most massive halo in the simulation volume, defined as